 (i) there is a minimum of 320 lumens per square metre of illumination at the working plane on the slaughter-floor and in the hanging room, for which purpose the working plane means the horizontal, vertical or inclined plane in which the visual task lies.

-3. Measurements of yards, etc.
+3. Measurements of yards etc.

 The yards, lairs and pens of a knackery shall be constructed so that the areas measure —